 If my hypothesis is to disprove that African Americans are more likely to be the casualties in fatal encounters with law enforcement (the null hypothesis), then this journalistic analysis failed to prove it.

-It might still be true that there is nothing to the perception that Black Americans are more likely to die in police encounters, but the evidence here strongly suggest the contrary, they are a disproportionate class of people killed in police encounters in virtually every region of the country.
+It might still be true that there is nothing to the perception that Black Americans are more likely to die in police encounters, but the evidence here strongly suggests the contrary, they are a disproportionate class of people killed in police encounters in virtually every region of the country.
 It can be said that this isn't true in every state, but that is of little comfort to minority communities.

 This review of this newly collected data supports the suspicions that minority communities may be subject to differential police tactics or over-policing.
 The depth and breadth of these finds are disturbing.
-Blacks are simply more likely to be killed in police encounters in every area of the country and a majority of state.
+Blacks are simply more likely to be killed in police encounters in every area of the country and a majority of the state.
 Latinos are also more likely to be among the fatalities in the West.
 Fatalities in these police encounters are also overwhelmingly men.
 The gender basis of these findings have yet to be studied or even noticed, One might be tempted to think this higher rate of Black men being killed in police encounters is connected to so many young Black men being unemployed and on the streets, yet the average age of those killed by police is 36.9 years.
 This is almost exactly the average age in the U.S. population.
 This means there is no statistical bias due age which rules out a young black male theory.

-I have reviewed dozens of specific recent cases at this point and can say that some of these police action fatalities are completely justified but in most cases there aren't enough detail to form any judgments.
+I have reviewed dozens of specific recent cases at this point and can say that some of these police action fatalities are completely justified but in most cases, there aren't enough detail to form any judgments.
 There are also many cases where it seems law enforcement had other options to avoid the use of deadly force.
 Very few cases involve independent investigations of the incident or judicial reviews.
 They rely on mostly local police accounts with no eyewitnesses or video cameras.
 The police are policing themselves.

-To the best of my knowledge this is the first look at what is probably the most comprehensive collection of information about police action fatalities.
+To the best of my knowledge, this is the first look at what is probably the most comprehensive collection of information about police action fatalities.
 This is more a journalist exercise than a scholarly study and this information badly needs a more scholarly treatment.
 Still, I believe the original question asked here can be tentatively answered in the affirmative:

 The use of deadly force is disproportionately used in the Black community in every region of the country and in the Latino community in the West.